Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-2/problem_1.md

 ### Extra Credit 2 (5pt)

-Add a unit test to show how you would apply the effect of compound interest financially.
+Add a new unit test in unit_test_problem_1.cpp to show how you would apply the effect of compound interest financially, but **DO NOT CHANGE OR REMOVE EXISTING TESTS**